-15 DIVERSITY AND CULTURE IN EARLY CARE AND EDUCATION PROGRAMS
+15 DIVERSITY AND CULTURE IN EARLY CARE AND EDUCATION PROGRAMS 3 units, 3 lecture hours (Pass/No Pass)

 ADVISORIES: Eligibility for English 125 and 126.
 Examination of the development of social identities in diverse societies including theoretical and practical implications of oppression and privilege as they apply to young children, families, programs, classrooms, and teaching.
 Various classroom strategies will be explored emphasizing culturally and linguistically responsive teaching and appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
 Course includes self-examination and reflection on issues related to social identity, stereotypes and bias, social and educational access, media, and schooling.
 (A, CSU) (C-ID ECE 230)